jeffsaint13/HadoopWordCountRank/README.md

 b) Rank the top 3 states for each of these words (i.e., which state pages use each of these words the most)

+This program uses the WholeFileInputFormat - Ref: O'Reilly's "Hadoop: The Definitive Guide" by Tom White

 COMPILE AND PACK INTO JAR